-US medical director Interviews conducted in March and April 2019 Necessary Changes to Reimbursement Model if CGT Market Expansion is Significant The confluence of increasing price, patient volume, and number of CGTs on the market will soon push payers and other stakeholders to seek radical changes in the funding of CGTs.
-The high-level economic analysis (Figure 2) suggests that new CGTs targeting diseases such as beta thalassemia, hemophilia, and sickle cell anemia with addressable patient prevalences in excess of 1,000 are likely to trigger potentially dramatic changes in the reimbursement model for CGTs as CGTs could soon impact payers' budgets by 5-10% (Figure 3).
+US medical director Interviews conducted in March and April 2019 3 Necessary Changes to Reimbursement Model if CGT Market Expansion is Significant The confluence of increasing price, patient volume, and number of CGTs on the market will soon push payers and other stakeholders to seek radical changes in the funding of CGTs.
+The high-level economic analysis (Figure 2)8 suggests that new CGTs targeting diseases such as beta thalassemia, hemophilia, and sickle cell anemia with addressable patient prevalences in excess of 1,000 are likely to trigger potentially dramatic changes in the reimbursement model for CGTs as CGTs could soon impact payers' budgets by 5-10% (Figure 3)8.
+Figure 2.
+When will a new CGT's price per patient volume be too much for US payers?